 - Lumbar disc herniations (in the low back) tend to irritate the nerve that lies across a particular level (e.g. L5 at L4-L5).
 (View herniated disc distribution with Figure 2).

 - Thoracic disc herniations (in the upper back) are less common than in the neck or lower spine, but they do occur.

 Sometimes, a herniated disc will cause only leg pain or arm pain and not lower back pain or neck pain, and may initially be thought to be a problem with the patient's leg or arm.

 - Arm pain from a cervical disc herniation is usually accompanied by numbness/tingling and runs to the fingers.

-- Leg pain from a lumbar disc herniation will usually run below the knee, and possibly to the foot, and may be accompanied by numbness.
-Learn more about how a herniated disc in the lower back can affect the sciatic nerve and lead to leg pain and even foot pain.
+- Leg pain from a lumbar disc herniation will usually run below the knee, and possibly to the foot, and may be accompanied by numbness or other neurological symptoms

 In This Article: